HelpSeeker/CoubDownloader/README.md

 ## Changes since Coub's database upgrade (watermark & co)

 Coub started to massively overhaul their database and API.
-Of course those changes aren't documented (why would you document API changes anyway?), so it will take a while to weed through all the changes.
-A few things I need to change are already clear though:
+Of course those changes aren't documented (why would you document API changes anyway?).

 - [x] Remove video repair (most videos are already stored in a non-broken state and the rest will soon follow)
 - [x] Remove mobile option (they now come with a watermark and are the exact same as html5 med)